#3 Updated by sajolida almost 4 years ago

 So in the case of Dotfiles, it works to back up /live/persistence/TailsData_unlocked/dotfiles/ but they you can't restore them from Nautilus.

-#16 Updated by sajolida almost 3 years ago
+#16 Updated by sajolida about 3 years ago

 Another limitation, at least in Jessie, is that, when backups are triggered automatically, for example, by inserting the destination device, there is no feedback whatsoever on the progress of the backup.
 You only get a notification when the backup can start and when it's done, but nothing inbetween.

-#17 Updated by sajolida almost 3 years ago
+#17 Updated by sajolida about 3 years ago

 Today I had to restore all my files from my deja-dup backups due to a broken support.
 The restoring went quite well; I took screenshots but forget to save them :)